The Ultimate List: 58 Time Management Techniques & Our Top 10 Picks (with mindmap)

 Project management software that supports SCRUM or similar agile principles:

-The Pomodoro technique and The Bullet Journal Method are the most frequently searched for time management techniques in web browsers.
+The Pomodoro technique and The Bullet Journal Method are the most frequently searched for time management techniques for work in search engines.
 That’s why a bullet journal must definitely be among the top 10 time management techniques.

 The tagline for BoJo is “to help you track the past, organize the present, and plan for the future”.
 And all you need are a notebook and a pen.